availabs/qwiAPI/README.md

     Table columns can be divided into two groups: queryable aggregation columns and indicator/status_flag values.

       * Queryable columns:
-          When using this API, the queryable columns can be specified in the dynamic path, or as a field in the query portion of the request.
+          When using this API, the queryable columns are be specified in the dynamic path, or as a field in the query portion of the request.
           The key difference is that, unless `flat=true` is included in query of the request, columns including in the path are used to generate the hierarchical nesting of the result.
-            If a column is included in the query portion as `fields=<column name>`, the value will appear in the leaf data object, but will not be used in creating the nested result object.
+            If a column is included in the query portion as `indicators=<column name>`, the value will appear in the leaf data object, but will not be used in creating the nested result object.

+            You can use this distinction to gain finer control over the response object structure, however keep in mind that category filter values can only be included as part of a dynamic route, not an indicator query parameter.
+                eg: `/year2010?indicators=emp` is valid, whereas `/?indicators=emp&indicators=year2010` is not.

             The queryable columns are comprised of
               * The demographic aggregation categories: